mikeycal/the-video-editors-render-script-for-blender/README.md

 **Universal Blender Script:**
 (This universal script should work for every version of blender 2.7.0 and up.)

-Please right click and "save as" script here: https://github.com/mikeycal/the-video-editors-render-script-for-blender/raw/master/video_editors_render_script.py
+Please right click on the following link and "save as": https://github.com/mikeycal/the-video-editors-render-script-for-blender/raw/master/video_editors_render_script.py

-# NOTICE (GIF rendering issue):
-FFmpeg **3.3.4 and 3.4.0** have a bug that causes the program to hang during the GIF palettegen process.
-Fortunatly, developers have fixed the problem in **3.4.1**.

 ## Table of Contents:
 - [Core Features](#core-features)